Douglas Guthrie: Early life and family

-He was born in Dysart in Fife, the son of Rev William Guthrie, minister of the United Free Church.
+Douglas Guthrie was born on 8 September 1885 in Dysart in Fife, the son of Rev William Guthrie, minister of the United Free Church.
 He was educated at Kirkcaldy High School and the Royal High School, Edinburgh.
 He then studied Medicine at Edinburgh University, graduating MB ChB with honours in 1907.
 He won the McCosh Graduate's and Medical Bursaries which he used to pursue postgraduate study into diseases of ear, nose and throat at leading European clinics.
-He studied in Berlin at the clinic of Dr Gustav Brühl (1871–1939), at the Vienna clinics of Dr Ottokar Chiari (1853–1918) and Dr Marcus Hajek (1861–1941) and at Hamburg and Jena.
+He studied in Berlin at the clinic of Gustav Brühl (1871–1939), at the Vienna clinics of Ottokar Chiari (1853–1918) and Marcus Hajek (1861–1941) and at Hamburg and Jena.
 After six months of research at the Pasteur Institute in Paris he worked as a clinical assistant at the Hôpital Saint-Louis in Paris.
 He then spent six years in general practice in Lanark, during which time he worked on a thesis for the MD degree which was awarded in 1909.
 He was awarded the FRCSEd diploma in 1913.

 He was married twice: firstly to Helen Purdie, and following her death in 1950 he married his cousin Margaret Jean Guthrie in 1953.

 Surgical career

 In the First World War he served in the Royal Army Medical Corps.
 After being invalided back from France he served as surgeon and commandant the Royal Flying Corps hospitals in London, that in Eaton Square and its sister Hospital in Bryanston Square.
-This enabled him to attend the clinics at Kings College Hospital of the leading larygologist Sir St Clair Thomson.
+This enabled him to attend the clinics at Kings College Hospital of the leading laryngologist Sir St Clair Thomson.

 On return to Edinburgh he was appointed Ear, Nose and Throat surgeon to the Royal Hospital for Sick Children and lecturer in the Extramural School of Medicine of the Royal Colleges of Edinburgh.

 In 1930 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Thomas James Jehu, James Hartley Ashworth, Ralph Allan Sampson and Sir Edward Albert Sharpey-Schafer.
 He later served as the Society's Curator from 1949 to 1959.

 He had a particular interest in disorders of speech in children and established specialised clinics and the training of speech therapists.
 With George Seth he wrote Speech in childhood: its development and disorders, which became a standard work on the subject.

 As his fixed tenure post at the Children's Hospital was due to end in 1936, he applied, in 1933 for an assistant surgeon post at Edinburgh Royal Infirmary but was not appointed.
 He continued as surgeon to the Army in Scotland and with a small practice at a small voluntary hospital the Eye, Ear and Throat Infirmary.
 So in 1936, with no definitive teaching Hospital appointment, he began to research and write what would prove to be his magnum opus A History of Medicine.